 Let the essential presence of God be the ground of our awe, and His gracious influential presence the object of our desire.

-Editor’s Note: This post is part of a series.
+Editor’s Note: This post is part of a series and was originally published September 29,2020.
 Previous post.
 Next post.